RobertVogue/RobertVogue/README.md

 My name is Robert Vogtritter, and I'm a full-stack software engineer!

-* 🔭 I'm currently working on improving my understanding of DS&A!
+* 🔭 I'm currently working on improving my understanding of DevOps!
-* 🌱 I'm currently learning machine learning in Python!
-* 👯 I'm looking to collaborate on a new project, so reach out!
 * 💬 Ask me about anything that you want!
 * 📫 How to reach me: RCVogtritter@gmail.com